-All our trading strategies are published with trading rules in plain English and code in multiple platform code languages.
-(Contact us and let us know if you cannot find your platform code or if you are looking for something else.
-We can probably provide you with what you are looking for.)
+All our trading strategies are backtested and are published with trading rules in plain English and code in multiple platform code languages.
+(Contact us and let us know.)

 OUR BEST TRADING STRATEGIES